Covenant Christian School (the School) is registered with CRICOS (provider number 02943C) to enrol International Students.

-Students and their parents will receive a School Report twice per year, once at the end of Term 2 (June) and once at the end of Term 4 (December).
+Students and their parents will receive a School Report twice per year, once at the end of Term 2 (June/July) and once at the end of Term 4 (December).

 Modes of Study The courses offered to International Students at Covenant Christian School are only conducted as full-time, on-site attendance courses.
 There is no distance learning.

 The School uses a range of assessment methods that are identical for both domestic and International students.
 These include:

 - is often undertaken at the beginning of a unit of study to assess the skills, abilities, interests, experiences, levels of achievement or difficulties of an individual student or a whole class

 - can involve formal measurements (e.g. IQ/aptitude tests, fitness tests) that are used to establish a starting point or baseline OR informal measurements (e.g. observation, discussions, questioning)